rust-lang/rfcs/text/0000-safer-transmute.md

 ### 📖 Safety
 A well-defined transmutation is ***safe*** if *using* the transmuted value cannot violate memory safety.

+### 📖 Stability
+A safe transmutation is ***stable*** if the authors of the source type and destination types have indicated that the layouts of those types is part of their libraries' stability guarantees.

 ## Concepts in Depth

 ***Disclaimer:** While the high-level definitions of transmutation well-definedness and safety is a core component of this RFC, the detailed rules and examples in this section are **not**.
 We expect that the initial implementation of `TransmuteFrom` may initially be considerably less sophisticated than the examples in this section (and thus forbid valid transmutations).
 Nonetheless, this section explores nuanced cases of transmutation well-definedness and safety to demonstrate that the APIs we propose can grow to handle that nuance.*